 South Carolina medical malpractice cases can be some of the most difficult to prove and require a great deal of knowledge and resources.
 They can cover a large variety of abuses and mistakes ranging from nurse or doctor errors to nursing home neglect and abuse.
 Cases involving negligence of health care providers require an experienced and knowledgeable South Carolina medical malpractice lawyer who knows what it takes to build a successful medical malpractice case against healthcare provides to obtain you the best settlement and recovery for your case.

 Medical malpractice means “doing that which the reasonably prudent health care provider or health care institution would not do or not doing that which the reasonably prudent health care provider or health care institution would do in the same or similar circumstances,” according to the South Carolina Legislature.

 An act of medical malpractice is one where:

-- The patient sustained damages as a result
+- Patient sustained damages as a result

 Negligence claims can arise from situations such as medical errors caused by doctors or nurses who were forced to work long hours by the hospital or healthcare institution, instances of poor communication by a healthcare professional, poor hygiene or sanitation practices leading to sepsis, inaccurate electronic healthcare records, surgical errors, lab errors, pharmacy errors, or lack of informed consent, just to name a few.

 Not all mistakes will lead to a medical malpractice case in South Carolina.
 This is why it is necessary to consult with an experienced law firm, such as, Templeton, Mims and Ward.
-We have years of experience and can assist you to determine the next steps in your South Carolina medical malpractice lawsuit.
+We have years of experience and can assist you to determine the next steps in your South Carolina medical malpractice lawsuit.\